darafferty/rapthor/docs/source/strategy.rst

     do_image
         Boolean flag that determines whether the imaging step should be done for this cycle.

+    do_multiscale_clean
+        Boolean flag that determines whether multiscale clean should be used for this cycle.

     auto_mask
         Float that sets WSClean's automask value for this cycle.